Stock futures rebound ahead of GDP, jobless reports

 At the same time, the Labor Department is out with its count of new claims for unemployment benefits for last week.
 Expectations are for 730,000, a decline of 40,000 from the prior week’s surprise increase.

-Japan’s Nikkei 225 index jumped 1.1%, the Hang Seng in Hong Kong was little changed and China's Shanghai Composite index was off 0.1%.
+Japan’s Nikkei 225 index jumped 1.1%, the Hang Seng in Hong Kong slipped 0.1% and China's Shanghai Composite index was off 0.1%.

 SUEZ CANAL JAM IMPERILS SHIPPING WORLDWIDE